 Local Emergency Planning Committee

-• Handle on-site emergencies or chemical releases
+• Handle on-site emergencies, including chemical releases.

-• Effectively coordinate with local response emergency agencies
+• Effectively coordinate with local emergency response agencies.

-• Start and continue emergency response planning
+• Develop and sustain emergency response planning efforts.

-• Understand OSHA standards
+• Understand and apply OSHA standards.

 How do I attend a Local Emergency Planning Committee meeting?